brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 running on it, and in the longer term experiencing its bumpy road to maturity.

-More boring technology choices would've saved my current company countless dollars and engineering hours that have been sunk into working around the deficiencies of our non-boring technology.
-Maybe there's something to be said for living an adrenaline-fueled life in the fast lane -- non-boring technology advocates are the BASE jumpers of the software world -- but these days I'm a boring technology engineer through and through.
+More boring technology choices would've saved my company countless dollars and engineering hours that have been sunk into working around the deficiencies of non-boring technology.
+Maybe there's something to be said for living an adrenaline-fueled life in the fast lane -- like BASE jumping in the software world -- but these days I'm a boring technology engineer through and through.

 ## Rust vectoring skyward (#vector)